 Grab Fluffy's leash, pack up your gear, and head to Highland Recreation Area in Southern Michigan.
 Located in White Lake, it sprawls across 6,000 acres of land and is filled with forest, marshes, lakes, and hills.

-Highland Recreation Area also has several picnic shelters that can be reserved up to a year in advance.
+Highland Recreation Area also has several picnic shelters that can be reserved up to a year in advance for special events.
 The Teeple Beach Shelter is ADA accessible.
-If you're up for camping, the park's campsites can accommodate tents or RVs, and have fire pits, picnic tables, and are near water spigots, vault toilets, and the dump stations.
+If you're up for camping, the park's campsites can accommodate tents or RVs equipped with fire pits and picnic tables, and are near water spigots, vault toilets, and dump stations.
 Unfurtunately, dogs are not allowed in cabins at this campground, so you and your furry friend will have to ruff it in one of the campsites.
 Remember to always keep your pup on a leash no longer than six feet.
-Also, bring some clean up bags so the only things your pup leaves behind are paw prints.
+Also, bring some water, and clean up bags so the only things your pup leaves behind are paw prints.

 A visit to Highland Recreation Area will make your dog one happy hound!